buithienquyet/Bui_Thien_Quyet/src/Problem_5_A_Crude_Server/README.md

 #### Controllers (`/controllers`)
 Contains request handlers that process HTTP requests and responses.
-The `taskController.ts` manages task-related operations and input validation.
+The `tasksController.ts` manages task-related operations and input validation.

 #### Database (`/database`)
 Contains all database-related configurations and models and queries by knex: